Home Collections Top Debt Mutual Funds in India 2025: Types of Debt Funds for SIP & More

 While debt mutual funds are considered safer than equity funds, they are not entirely risk-free.
 The main risks associated with debt funds include:

-• Interest Rate Risk: The risk of bond prices falling due to rising interest rates.
+• Interest Rate Risk: The risk of bond prices falling due to rising interest rates can affect even the best performing debt funds.

-• Credit Risk: The risk of default by the issuer of the bond, leading to potential losses.
+• Credit Risk: The risk of default by the issuer of the bond can lead to potential losses in even the safest debt funds.

 • Liquidity Risk: The risk associated with selling a security without significantly impacting its price.